-- Increased costs: When cybersecurity systems fail to filter and prioritize real alerts, they may allocate additional resources to staff to manage the high volume of alerts, thereby leading to increased costs for the organization.
+- Increased costs: When cybersecurity systems fail to filter and prioritise real alerts, they may allocate additional resources to staff to manage the high volume of alerts, thereby leading to increased costs for the organisation.

-- Reputation damage: A cybersecurity breach can be immensely damaging to an organization's operations and, subsequently, its reputation, leading to customer and revenue loss.
+- Reputation damage: A cybersecurity breach can be immensely damaging to an organisation's operations and, subsequently, its reputation, leading to customer and revenue loss.

-- Decreased morale: Alert fatigue can have costly consequences on the morale of an organization’s security team, as they may become demotivated, disengaged, and unproductive in their work.
+- Decreased morale: Alert fatigue can have costly consequences on the morale of an organisation's security team, as they may become demotivated, disengaged, and unproductive in their work.

 Alert Fatigue in Cybersecurity: A Growing Problem

 It’s undebatable that alert fatigue is becoming a growing cybersecurity problem.
 An IDC white paper reported that cybersecurity teams struggle with alert fatigue across organisations of all sizes, with up to 30% of alerts not being investigated or completely ignored.

 According to IBM and the Ponemon Institute's report on data breach costs, the average cost of a data breach in 2022 reached a record high of $3.86 million, and the average time to identify and contain a breach was 277 days.
 Detection time is the most significant contributor to the overall costs associated with data breaches.
 The longer a breach remains undetected, the more sensitive forms of data can be extracted.

 The Ponemon Institute's report titled “The Cost of Malware Containment” found, on average, organisations receive roughly 17,000 malware alerts in a typical week, but only 19% of those alerts are deemed reliable.
 This indicates that the vast majority of alerts are false positives that directly contribute to alert fatigue.